 Revisional surgery may be required in cases where there is asymmetry of the ears or residual deformity.
 Approximately five percent of patients who undergo otoplasty require some form of additional surgery.

-The cost of your initial consultation with NorthEast Plastic Surgery is $145.
+The cost of your initial consultation with NorthEast Plastic Surgery is $175 ($225 for weekend consultations).
 You may be able to claim part of this sum from Medicare, provided you have a referral from your GP.
 If you are interested in finding out the out-of-pocket costs before you book an appointment, call us on 03 9088 5000 or contact us through our website.

 As part of your private surgical consultation, your surgeon will discuss the costs of your procedure, after completing a medical assessment and gaining an understanding of your desired outcomes.
 We do not advertise set prices for any of our procedures on our website as in part, our fees reflect the complexity of your surgical requirements.